JotaPeCarvalho/JotaPeCarvalho/README.md

 - 🔭 I'm currently looking to improve my skills as a .NET programmer
 - 📫 How to reach me: joaopedrocbsss@gmail.com
+- 👀 Take a look at my repository
 - 😄 Pronouns: He/Him

 </br>